xyegithub/myBlog/source/_posts/An-Introduction-to-Git.md

 The network speed of `git clone` is often very slow in China mainland.
-To improve the speed, I often `clone` by ssh, i.e., use the ssh link instead of http link.
+To improve the speed, I often `clone` by ssh, i.e., use the ssh link instead of https link.
 However, it need to change the link.
-Use `git config --global url. xxx insteadof xxx` can download repos fast without changing the links.
+Use `git config --global url."https://mirror.ghproxy.com/https://github.com".insteadOf https://github.com` can download repos fast without changing the links.
 It will write some thing in the `~/.gitconfig` file.

 When the `.gitconfig` file is